lundquist-ecology-lab/biostatistics_with_python/README.md

   ![](images/login2.gif)

 You should now be brought to your personal JupyterHub instance.
-THere is where you will interact with the textbook and work on assignments for the course.
+Here is where you will interact with the textbook and work on assignments for the course.

 <center><img src="images/lab_logo.png" alt="Lab Logo" style="width:200px; height=auto;">